10 Iconic Homes to Visit During Modernism Week in Palm Springs

 6. Anne and Kirk Douglas Estate

-Originally built for Bob Howard, whose father owned the legendary racehorse Seabiscuit, this 4,000 square-foot home designed by Donald Wexler in 1954 sold to Kirk and Anne Douglas just three years later.
-With five bedrooms, eight baths, and an open living/dining room, tennis court and pavilion, the home in the Las Palmas neighborhood was the Douglases summer address for over 40 years until they sold the property in 1999.
+Originally built for Bob Howard, whose father owned the legendary racehorse Seabiscuit, this 4,000-square-foot home, designed by Donald Wexler in 1954, sold to Kirk and Anne Douglas just three years later.
+With five bedrooms, eight baths, an open living/dining room, tennis court, and pavilion, the home in the Las Palmas neighborhood was the Douglases’ summer address for over 40 years until they sold the property in 1999.
 Sadly, Kirk Douglas passed away on February 5, which makes this house tour bittersweet.

 7. Hidden Cody Tennis Club Villas

 Bullard also highlights the 1962 Abernathy house as another significant example of iconic Palm Springs architecture.
 “It’s considered one of Cody’s finest residential projects and has been beautifully appointed and cared for by its owner,” he tells Galerie.
-A 1952 compound designed by Cody for television producer-cum-oil tycoon, Jack Wrather and his wife, Hollywood actress Bonita “Bunny” Granville, the property was recently restored and converted into the lux L’Horizon Resort and Spa, with outdoor dining to those lucky to snag a table.
+A 1952 compound designed by Cody for television producer-cum-oil-tycoon Jack Wrather and his wife, Hollywood actress Bonita “Bunny” Granville, the property was recently restored and converted into the lux L’Horizon Resort and Spa, with outdoor dining for those lucky enough to snag a table.

-8. Thunderbird Country Club and Jorgensen-Mavis Residences by William Cody
+8. Hinkle and Jorgensen-Mavis Residences by William F. Cody

 Separated by just 250 feet, the Hinkle and Jorgensen-Mavis residences are located at the Thunderbird Country Club, a former ranch converted to an 18-hole golf course that was the first to offer on-property homes for sale.
-Cody had an eye for site planning and worked in tandem with the golf-course designer to create sleek residential estates.
-The two homes, separated by just 250 feet and representing two distinctly different styles, are in exceptional condition.
+William F. Cody had an eye for site planning and worked in tandem with the golf course designer to create sleek residential estates.
+The two homes, which represent different styles, are in exceptional condition.
 Cody’s daughter Catherine Cody Nemirovsky will be present at the February 21 tours to talk about her father’s work as will members of the Mavis family.

 9. The Guggenheim House

-Originally owned by the notorious high-society doyenne Gigi Guggenheim, this 1967 house is an architectural gem.
-Recently renovated, Michael Ostrow of Grace Home Furnishings infused the 2,800-square-foot, four-bedroom home with a number of modern brands.
-One of the featured homes of Modernism Week, the Guggenheim House features vintage pieces along with cutting-edge furniture, as well as a truly Palm Springs-chic pool and spa.
+Named for the notorious high-society doyenne Gigi Guggenheim, this 1967 house is an architectural gem.
+Recently renovated by Michael Ostrow of Grace Home Furnishings, the 2,800-square-foot, four-bedroom home has been infused with a number of modern brands.
+One of the featured homes of Modernism Week, the Guggenheim House showcases vintage pieces along with cutting-edge furniture, as well as a truly Palm Springs–chic pool and spa.